-Gaps or spaces between the teeth – known as diastema – can occur anywhere in the mouth, but are often most visible between the two upper front teeth.
-Gaps can vary in both size and shape and can affect both adults and children.
-When occurring in children, gaps may close up on their own once permanent teeth develop.
+Gaps or spaces between the teeth – known as diastema – can occur anywhere in the mouth, but are often most visible if the gap is between the two upper front teeth.
+Tooth gaps can vary in both size and shape and can affect both adults and children.
+When occurring in children, gappy teeth may close up on their own once permanent teeth develop.

-While gaps between teeth aren’t generally an issue from a health perspective, some people may wish to correct the gap through dental treatment in order to achieve a more even, straight smile.
+While gaps between teeth aren’t generally an issue from a health perspective, some people may wish to fix a tooth gap, especially a gap in the front teeth, through dental treatment in order to achieve a more even, straight smile.

 Gaps between your teeth can result from a range of contributing factors.
 Here are some of the common causes of diastema:

 Size of teeth and jaws: Gaps between teeth may form when a person’s teeth are too small for their jaw bone, resulting in teeth that are spaced too far apart.
 The size of your teeth and jaw bone is often determined by genetics, so diastema can be hereditary and run in families.

 Overgrowth of gum tissue: An overgrowth of the tissue that borders your gum line and your two upper front teeth can result in gaps between these two front teeth.
 The overgrowth causes a separation between the teeth, resulting in a tooth gap.